 - 8. Zephyr Real Estate – Write short but powerful descriptions

-- 14. Realtor.com – Optimize your video
+- 14. Realtor.com – Optimizing your video

-- 15. Flyhomes – Target first time home buyers with your ads
+- 15. Flyhomes – Target first-time home buyers with your ads

 - How Real estate agents can find new customers with Facebook Lead Ads